 Dilboy was posthumously awarded the Medal of Honor, the highest medal America can bestow upon a soldier, which was presented to his father, Antonios Dilboy.

 However, the body of the fallen soldier was not destined to remain in peace for long.
-The Greco-Turkish War raged on from 1919- 1922, and soon Turkish soldiers seized the town and recaptured Smyrna and the surrounding region from the Greeks.
+The Greco-Turkish War raged on from 1919 to 1922, and soon, Turkish soldiers seized the town and recaptured Smyrna and the surrounding region from the Greeks.

 U.S. President Warren G. Harding was outraged by the Turks’ act and, in an extraordinary act, even sent the warship USS Litchfield to Turkey in September of 1922 to recover Dilboy’s remains.

 Harding also demanded and received a formal apology for the desecration from the Turkish government.
-Dilboy’s remains were collected and a Turkish guard of honor delivered his casket just it had previously been, draped in an American flag, to an American landing party in Smyrna.
+Dilboy’s remains were collected, and a Turkish guard of honor delivered his casket just as it had previously been, draped in an American flag, to an American landing party in Smyrna.